NoBrainerORM/nobrainer.io/docs/introduction.md

 The roadmap is the following.
 Items at the beginning of the list are somewhat higher priority.

-* Should we add configuration option to default field types to be strings by default?
-  Or perhaps raise if a field does not have an explicitly defined type?
 * Support queuable atomic operations.
 * Support query keywords in nested documents to allow queries such as:
   `User.where(:address => { :zipcode.not => 1024 })`.
 * Support for field aliases.
 * Support custom primary key names.
-* Support for read-only fields.
 * Support `pluck()`, `without()`.
 * Support different way to store times (utc or timezoned).
 * Support joins.